aanunez/yt2gif/README.md

 Based on [this](https://github.com/1-Sisyphe/youCanCodeAGif).
 WIP.
 Lots of the code is still under their MIT license, but I'm expecting to eventually overhaul everything.

+#### Dependencies

+You can either use `pipenv` to install the requirments in a virtual env or install with...

+    pip3 install numpy pillow

+You will also need `ffmpeg` and `youtube-dl`, they ship with most modern linux distros, or are in the repos.

+On Windows you can either manually download them and place them in the calling directory or run the provided `win_dl.py` script.

 #### Examples

 Create a rick and morty gif from RTJ's Oh Mama